-We will not attempt to ascertain whether the issuer of either Underlying Stock would be treated as a "passive foreign investment company" ("PFIC"), within the meaning of Section 1297 of the Code, or a United States real property holding corporation, within the meaning of Section 897(c) of the Code.
-If the issuer of either Underlying Stock were so treated, certain adverse U.S. federal income tax consequences could possibly apply to a holder of the Notes.
-You should refer to information filed with the SEC by the issuers of the Underlying Stocks and consult your tax advisor regarding the possible consequences to you, if any, if the issuer of either Underlying Stock is or becomes a PFIC or is or becomes a United States real property holding corporation.
+We will not attempt to ascertain whether the issuer of the Underlying Stock would be treated as a "passive foreign investment company" ("PFIC"), within the meaning of Section 1297 of the Code, or a United States real property holding corporation, within the meaning of Section 897(c) of the Code.
+If the issuer of the Underlying Stock was so treated, certain adverse U.S. federal income tax consequences could possibly apply to a holder of the Notes.
+You should refer to information filed with the SEC by the issuer of the Underlying Stock and consult your tax advisor regarding the possible consequences to you, if any, if the issuer of the Underlying Stock is or becomes a PFIC or is or becomes a United States real property holding corporation.